Lot No. 249: Imperialism

 Near the end of the nineteenth-century, many British people felt that Britain was in decline due to a belief that the world was morally and culturally degenerating even as the British Empire expanded.
 This fear, captured in Max Nordau's influential book Degeneration (1892), was aided by the fact that Britain faced economic threats from Europe and the United States.
-These circumstances led to a sub-genre of Gothic fiction that Emily Adler refers to as the "Imperial Gothic," which is concerned with British fears of being invaded by foreign cultures.
+These circumstances led to a sub-genre of Gothic fiction that Emily Adler refers to as the "Imperial Gothic", which is concerned with British fears of being invaded by foreign cultures.
 Adler cites "Lot.
 No. 249" and Rider Haggard's novels King Solomon's Mines (1885) and She: A History of Adventure (1887) as examples of this sub-genre.
 Deaglán Ó Donghaile, however, sees Doyle's story as a critique of imperialism.
 In Blasted Literature, he writes that "The story calls into question to what extent colonialism, with its absorption of the cultures of the colonised, destabilises the perspective of the imperial, metropolitan subject position.
-While the process of imperial assimilation is symbolised by the private museum Bellingham keeps in his rooms...it seems in the end that it is the mummy and not he who is in control." Ó Donghaile further argues that the xenophobic portrayal of Egypt in the story actually represents the contemporary threat of Irish political violence against the British.
+While the process of imperial assimilation is symbolised by the private museum Bellingham keeps in his rooms ... it seems in the end that it is the mummy, and not Bellingham, who is in control."